cloudpedagogy/ai-capability-framework-scenarios/education/blooms-ai-capability/templates/ai-aware-bloom-activity-cards.md

 **Traditional Activity:**
 Design a proposal or artefact.

-**AI-Aware Adaptation:**
+**AI-Aware Activity:**
-Use AI for ideation and drafting, but require reflective commentary on design decisions and rejected options.
+Use AI for ideation and drafting, accompanied by reflective commentary on design decisions and rejected options.

-**Capability Focus:**
+**QA Focus:**
-- Co-agency
+- Human–AI co-agency
-- Accountability
+- Reflection and renewal
-- Reflection
+- Defensibility of outputs

 ---

-## Facilitation Tip
+## Facilitation Prompt

 Always ask:

-> “What must a student be able to *explain* if questioned?”
+> “What would a student need to explain if this work were questioned by an examiner or panel?”

-That question connects Bloom to capability every time.
+That question consistently links Bloom to capability and governance.